ORTools4MTEX/ORTools/README.md

   - out          - @struc   = a strcture variable containing the absolute or normalised frequency and boundary segment lengths of grain pairs.

 - Options:
-  - variant    - Uses the variant Ids of the child grains.
+  - variant    - Uses the variant Ids of the child grain pairs.
-  - packet     - Uses the packet Ids of the child grains.
+  - packet     - Uses the packet Ids of the child grain pairs.
-  - bain       - Uses the Bain Ids of the child grains.
+  - bain       - Uses the bain Ids of the child grain pairs.
-  - other      - Uses a user-specified list of Ids of the child grains.
+  - other      - Uses a user-specified list of Ids of the child grain pairs.
-  - equivalent - A cell defining different groups of equivalent id pairs.
+  - group      - A cell defining different groups of id or equivalent id pairs.
-  - include    - Includes similar neighbouring variant, packet, bain or other-id type pairs.
+  - include    - Includes similar neighbouring variant, packet, bain, other-id type, groups of id or equivalent id pairs.
 For e.g. - V1-V1, CP2-CP2, B3-B3 etc.
-  - exclude    - Excludes similar neighbouring variant, packet, bain or other-id type pairs. (default)
+  - exclude    - Excludes similar neighbouring variant, packet, bain, other-id type, groups of id or equivalent id pairs. (default)
-  - absolute   - Returns the absolute frequency and boundary segment values of neighbouring variant, packet, bain or other-id type pairs.
+  - absolute   - Returns the absolute frequency and boundary segment values of neighbouring variant, packet, bain, other-id type, or groups of id or equivalent id pairs.
-  - normalise  - Returns the normalised frequency and boundary segment values of neighbouring variant, packet, bain or other-id type pairs. (default)
+  - normalise  - Returns the normalised frequency and boundary segment values of neighbouring variant, packet, bain, other-id type, groups of id or equivalent id pairs. (default)

 ---